-Intravenous moderate sedation and deep sedation/general anesthesia sedation/general anesthesia service is responsible for submitting the Authorization request to Molina, when services need to be provided outside the dental office by a non-dental Provider.
+Molina Members who are eligible for Medi-Cal dental services are entitled to dental services under IV moderate sedation and deep sedation/general anesthesia when Medically Necessary in an appropriate setting.
+The Provider who renders the IV moderate sedation and/or deep sedation/general anesthesia service is responsible for submitting the Authorization request to Molina, when services need to be provided outside the dental office by a non-dental Provider.
 Criteria requirements are outlined in the Medi-Cal Provider Manual, Anesthesia (anest) (ca.gov).